Preet287/LinkedIn-automation/README.md

 Build a function to track new connections of competitor's decision makers.
 This involves understanding LinkedIn's API.
 Upon identifying a new connection, the script would analyze their profile data, specifically the 'About Us' section, job description, or recent posts.
 Based on the analysis, the script would generate a hyper-personalized connection request.
-The script would then send the connection request from your LinkedIn account with the generated personalized message
+The script would then send the connection request from your LinkedIn account with the generated personalized message.